 Washington State University provides access, equal opportunity and reasonable accommodations in its services, programs, activities, education, and employment for individuals with disabilities.
 To request a disability accommodation, contact one of the following:

-For more information on policies and procedures guiding the university’s compliance efforts, view our Publications and Policies.
+For more information on policies and procedures guiding the university’s compliance efforts, view our Policies and Procedures.